shuaib-zwl/Moving-Object-Detection-in-Satellite-Videos-PLE-Net/README.md

 ```
 # Data
 The dataset comes from VISO, with the test dataset being a relabeled version of Hieum's dataset. you can download it from [github](https://github.com/ChaoXiao12/Moving-object-detection-in-satellite-videos-HiEUM/tree/main) Thanks to Xiao.

-The trained weight and test result is available at [BaiduYun]()(Sharing code: ).
+The trained weight and test result is available at [BaiduYun](https://pan.baidu.com/s/1tlE3FoKhJP8f4CZgmAbKPw?pwd=imkq)(Sharing code:imkq ).
 You can download the model and put it to the weights folder.